 The regal bolero.

-- It shapes the shoulders and upper arms for a balanced look, and longer sleeves cover any dark elbows.
+- It shapes the shoulders and upper arms for a balanced look, and longer sleeves cover any dark elbows or imperfections.

 - It introduces vertical lines and has a slimming effect.

 - An ordinary strapless dress is magically transformed into a regal Queen Anne, the neck appears longer, and your face and bosom become the focal point for the eyes.

 Boleros can introduce a lot of visually interesting elements to your style: minimalist lapels, feminine ruching, playful lace or cozy fur.
 They are a popular choice to create a demure look for a church wedding and help you feel comfortable in cold temperatures!

 When you are choosing a bolero, check its color.
 As you know, not all whites are the same.
 Your dress and the bolero may be subtly tinted with beige, tan, or pink, for example.
 The bolero will touch and overlap with your dress, and the different colors will be visible in broad daylight, possibly clashing and distracting the look.
 Staying with the same color is often the safest bet.
 You will want to physically compare the two colors in broad daylight to be sure they match.

 Alternatively, go with complementary colors.
 Choose a bolero in a slightly lighter or darker tint of the same hue.
 Alternatively, look for a pale and subdued color that goes well with your eyes, does not detract from the purity of your dress, and can be echoed in your flowers and jewelry.
 Lavender blue, pale pink, dusty rose, peach orange or mauve, taupe or light chocolate are great options.

 Capes are not just for superheroes!
 In fact, they are one of the hottest trends in bridal looks and a modern substitute for a veil.
 Romantic, regal or playful – they can do it all.